 - Most dairy products

 It's important to make sure that they are not processed or mixed with gluten-containing grains, additives or preservatives.
-Many grains and starches can be part of a gluten-free diet:
+Many grains and starches can be part of a gluten-free diet, such as:

 - Corn and cornmeal